MotazBellah/transaction/README.md

 1. Create App on Heroku.

-2. On your app’s “Overview” page, click the “Configure Add-ons” button.
+2. On app’s “Overview” page, click the “Configure Add-ons” button.

 3. In the “Add-ons” section of the page, type in and select “Heroku Postgres.